0tso/pathfinding/docs/structure.md

 This is because all nodes reachable from them are already explored during the original complete scan.
 As the picture shows, all nodes that a new scan from node 2 would explore are already explored with equal or smaller distance from the original node.
 Therefore only jump nodes of type 1 need to be added to the priority queue.
+This approach is argued for in source [5], a later article on improving JPS by its original creators.

 In any case, this significant reduction in priority queue modifications in large areas accounts for the other 50% speed increase JPS has over pure A* according to [3].